Advice to pivot into AI Safety is likely miscalibrated

 We can now find the optimal pool size \(K^*\).
 The total public welfare \(W (K)\) peaks when the marginal benefit of one more applicant equals the marginal cost.

-As derived in Appendix B, the total welfare \(W(K)\) is maximized when the present value of the annual benefit stream from the marginal applicant (\(\mathrm{MV}_K / \delta\)) equals the total present value of their failure cost (\(L_{\text{fail},\delta}\)). \[ \frac{\mathrm{MV}_K}{\delta} = L_{\text{fail},\delta} \] Substituting the expression for \(L_{\text{fail},\delta}\) and cancelling the discount rate \(\delta\), we get a very clean threshold: \[ \boxed{\,\mathrm{MV}_K = \gamma\,(1-e^{-\delta\ell})\,}. \] This equation is the core of the field-level problem.
-The optimal pool size \(K^*\) is the point where the expected annual marginal benefit (\(\mathrm{MV}_K\)) drops to the level of the total foregone public good from one failed sabbatical attempt.
+As derived in Appendix B, the total welfare \(W(K)\) is maximized when the present value of the annual benefit stream from the marginal applicant (\(\mathrm{MV}_K / \delta\)) equals the total present value of their failure cost (\(L_{\text{fail},\delta}\)). \[ \frac{\mathrm{MV}_K}{\delta} = L_{\text{fail},\delta} \] Substituting the expression for \(L_{\text{fail},\delta}\) and cancelling the discount rate \(\delta\) yields a very clean threshold: \[ \boxed{\,\mathrm{MV}_K = \gamma\,(1-e^{-\delta\ell})\,}. \] This equation underlies the field-level problem.
+The optimal pool size \(K^*\) is the point where the expected annual marginal benefit (\(\mathrm{MV}_K\)) falls to the level of the total foregone public good from a single failed sabbatical attempt.

 2.5 The Importance of Tail Distributions

 How quickly does \(\mathrm{MV}_K\) shrink?
-Extreme value theory tells us this depends entirely on the tail of the candidate-quality distribution, \(F\).
+Extreme value theory tells us it depends entirely on the tail of the candidate-quality distribution, \(F\).
 The shape of the tail determines how quickly returns from widening the applicant pool diminish.

 We consider two families (the specific formulas are in Appendix B):

-- Heavy tails (e.g., Fréchet): This captures the “unicorn” intuition.
+Heavy tails (e.g., Fréchet): This captures the “unicorn” intuition.
 Returns diminish much more slowly.
 If the tail is heavy enough, \(\mathrm {MV}_K\) decays extremely slowly, justifying a very wide search.

 2.6 Implications for Optimal Pool Size

-With light tails, there’s a finite pool size after which turning up the hype (growing \(K\)) destroys net welfare.
+With light tails, there’s a finite pool size beyond which ramping up the hype (increasing \(K\)) reduces net welfare.
 Every extra applicant burns \(L_{\text{fail},\delta}\) in foregone public impact while adding an \(\mathrm{MV}_K\) that shrinks rapidly.

 With heavy tails, it’s different.
 As the tail gets heavier, \(K^*\) explodes.
 In very heavy-tailed worlds, very wide funnels can still be net positive.
 We may decide it’s worth, as a society, spending a lot of resources to find the few unicorns.

-We set the expected impact per hire per year to \(\mu_{\text{imp}}=100\) (impact dollars/yr) to match Alice’s hypothetical target role; this is just for exposition.
+We set the expected impact per hire per year to \(\mu_{\text{imp}}=100\) (impact dollars/yr) to match Alice’s hypothetical target role.
+This is just for exposition.

 We can, of course, plot this.